 What's the Difference Between the HomeStyle Mortgage and FHA 203k Loans?

-At the same time, an FHA 203k loan can be used to complete renovations or upgrades on a new or existing home.
+At the same time, a 203k loan can be used to complete renovations or upgrades on a new or existing home.
 The Title1 loan provides from $5,000 and $25,000 for repairs and can repaid on a 20-year term.
 As with HomeStyle mortgages, the borrower must use approved, licensed professionals to do the renovation work.

 To learn about all your mortgage options, visit LendingTree's Home Loan Overview.